Osayyi/Sales_Performance_Analysis/README.md

  - Handling Missing Values: There was no missing values.
  - Standardizing Dates: Converted OrderDate to a standard date format.
  - Calculating Total Sales: Ensured Total sales was calculated as Quantity Sold * Unit Price for consistency.

+### Data Analysis
+ - Excel Analysis

+   - Pivot Tables for Sales data:
+1. Created pivot tables in Excel to summarize Total Sales by Product Category, Region, and Month.
+2. Analyzed Average Sales per Product and Total Revenue by Region to identify high-performing products and regions.

+*Insights:*